 The “Why and How”

 When I first started working on the subway I was amazed by the number of people that posed for "selfies" with the train, train enthusiasts taking pictures, and watching children on the platforms and overpasses wave to me as I drive the train.
-Seeing this attention from the public for the first time I came to understand how much of icon the TTC and the Toronto Rocket was in Toronto.
+Seeing this attention from the public for the first time I came to understand how much of icon the TTC and this Canadian made train is for Toronto.

 I began to see that the popularity of a LEGO set such as the Toronto Rocket reaches much farther than just to the local Toronto population.
 There are train enthusiasts around the world who love to collect memorabilia such as this and I believe that with the TTC just being awarded the 2017 APTA Transit System of the Year is just one more reason this is the perfect time for this set to be released to the whole LEGO fan base.

-This is my first attempt at a custom designed LEGO set.
+This is my first attempt at a custom-designed LEGO set.
 I have been a collector of Lego for my whole life.
-I currently have over 300 Sets (mostly Star Wars and Classic Space) and 900+ Minifigs consisting of over 11,000 pieces.
+I currently have over 450 Sets (mostly Star Wars and Classic Space) and 1500+ Minifigs consisting of over 25,000 pieces.
 So naturally, I decided to buy a LEGO CITY Subway set to add to my collection and I was saddened to realize there is no such set.
 The closest set I was able to find was the 60051 Passenger Train set.
 It was then when I started to research the idea of creating my own set and in Feb 2018 I began this long process.
 The current train design I have on display here is as close to possible to the real train as I could get with the pieces available in the Lego Digital Designer Software.

 More Set Information

-This set has two "A" cars which are the operator control engines and one "B/C" car which is a passenger only car.
-While the original Toronto Rocket subway train has four door sets per side on each train car, this is not feasible on a model of this scale so I was forced to include only two sets of doors per side, per car with two windows in between.
+While the original Toronto Rocket subway train has four sets of doors on each side on each car, this is not feasible on a model of this scale so I included only two sets of doors per side on each car.